corylanou/go-meetup/README.md

 ```
 Slides from @corylanou's Go Introduction presented at @DevOpsMSP http://go-talks.appspot.com/github.com/corylanou/go-intro-lightning/presentation.slide#1 … #golang
 ```

-## How can I get the presentations recorded?

-It's possible to do this yourself, but a local videographer will do a professional job.
-Reach out to a local videographer.
-Get a price quote.
-Then reach out to sponsors; letting them know their company will be associated with the video production.

-A few suggestions:

-- High quality audio is important.
-Use a lav mic.
-If working with a videographer, specify this in the quote.
-- Keep editing/post production to a minimum.
-This will increase costs and turn-around time.
-- Upload the presentations to YouTube and include a link to the slides in the description.

 ## Are there other things to do at a meetup other than having speakers?